Yung-Chun/WTO-Threat-Detection/README.md

 ## Overview

 This repository employs OpenAI's GPT-4 model to analyze publications on the World Trade Organization (WTO) website, focusing on detecting any implications of a potential threat to US sovereignty.
-By processing textual content from the WTO publications, the model assesses the sentiment and implications of these documents concerning the United States.

 ## Objective